 Unfortunately, experience over the years has shown that stiff fines and incarceration do not deter many impaired drivers from their dangerous conduct.
 The scientific literature seems to show that these responses to impaired driving do not reduce recidivism, and in fact may increase it.

 DUI Court grew from this understanding.
 The DUI Court concept is not soft on crime, however the reaction to the arrest and conviction for DUI is treatment and supervision not incarceration.
 A number of our graduates stated in their graduation speeches that if they had taken the jail option, (rather than DUI Court), they would have been back drinking and likely driving the day after their release from jail.

-The DUI Court program is designed to get and keep participants sober, and provide them treatment over the period of a year, which hopefully is sufficient for them to gain an understanding of the destructive lifestyle they lived before, and become solidly entrenched in a new sober lifestyle.
+The DUI Court program is designed to get and keep participants sober, and provide them treatment over the course helping them to gain an understanding of the destructive lifestyle they lived before, and become solidly entrenched in a new sober lifestyle.